open-sdg/sdg-build/README.md

 ```

 When using the InputYamlMdMeta class, this can be accomplished by creating subfolders for each language code, and adding pre-translated versions of the YAML files there.

-## Upcoming integrations

-Other inputs and outputs are either under development or planned for the future:

-* Output to SDMX, both SDMX-JSON and SDMX-ML
-* Input and output from/to CSV-W

 ## Usage